henry-md/boilerplate-firebase-extension/README.md

 - Create `/extension/src/pages/Popup.tsx`, which reworks popup.html & popup.jsx into a jsx functional component.
 Can isolate the sign-up logic into custom useAuth hook as I've done.
 - Serve `<Popup />` from App.tsx
 - In vite.config.js, add `build.minify` and `build.sourcemap` options.

+### Amendments to Stripe Tutorial

+- in GCP (Google Cloud Platform) need to link google billing account to the project after you upgrade
+- In GCP, enable Cloud Build API
+- "The webhook url" is from Firebase Console > Functions > url of first webhook event

 ## OAuth flow